Communities developing resources and competencies for using their languages

 Schroeder, Leila.
 2008 A practical resource for fieldworkers.
 Provides procedural guidelines as well as charts to help in analysis and decision making.
 Although designed for complex, agglutinative Bantu languages, the manual may serve as an inspiration for participatory approaches for languages with less complex phonologies and morphologies.

-Software for purchase.
+Software for purchase (on hold).
 A collection of electronic reference materials designed to support language fieldwork, organized according to discipline.
 Modules and reference works on orthography development are found in the Literacy Bookshelf.

 Contains practical helps as well as full-text publications, including the journal series Notes on Literacy (1966-2001), which feature articles on orthography.

 Reference and text books

 Cahill, Michael and Keren Rice (eds.).
 2014.
 Developing orthographies for unwritten languages.
 SIL International.

 A compilation of articles, —some by attendees of the 2011 symposium by the same name, held at the Linguistic Society of America meetings, 7‒10 January 2011.
 Treats linguistic and practical issues in writing system development.
 Generous in case studies.
 Amazon link

 Coulmas, Florian.
 1996.
 The Blackwell encyclopedia of writing systems.
 Oxford: Blackwell.